-- 6.14(1) A Student's application for enrollment as a Member shall be made in the required form on or before such date as may be determined by the Director. - (2) A Student's application for enrolment as a Member shall be approved by the Education Committee, provided it is satisfied that the Student has complied with all of the necessary requirements and there is no reason that it would not be in the public interest to permit the Student to be enrolled as a Member.
+(3) A Student's application for enrolment as a Member shall be approved by the Education Committee, provided it is satisfied that the Student has complied with all of the necessary requirements and there is no reason that it would not be in the public interest to permit the Student to be enrolled as a Member.

-- (3) The Education Committee may make its approval under Rule 6.14(2) subject to such conditions, restrictions, and/or requirements as it considers necessary to protect the public interest. - (4) Notice of the Education Committee's approval granted under Rule 6.14(2) shall be provided to the Vice President as soon as practicable. - (5) Students who have been approved to be enrolled as Members pursuant to Rule 6.14(2) shall be presented to a judge of the Supreme Court of Newfoundland and Labrador (General Division) to be sworn and enrolled as a solicitor of the Supreme Court of Newfoundland and Labrador at such date and time as may be arranged by the Vice President in consultation with the Chief Justice of the Supreme Court. - (6) Upon being enrolled as a solicitor of the Supreme Court of Newfoundland and Labrador, the solicitor shall appear before Benchers to be enrolled as a barrister on the rolls of the Law Society. - (7) Upon being enrolled as a barrister, the person so enrolled shall be a Member and is entitled to all the rights, benefits, and privileges and subject to all the duties, obligations, and responsibilities of a Member. - (8) The diploma of a barrister-at-law of the Law Society shall be in Required Form and shall be signed by the President of the Law Society. - (9) Where a person has not been enrolled as a solicitor and a barrister within one year of receiving the approval of the Education Committee, the Education Committee may prescribe such requirements which it determines are necessary to demonstrate the person's fitness to engage in the practice of law before the person is enrolled.
+(4) The Education Committee may make its approval under Rule 6.14(2) subject to such conditions, restrictions, and/or requirements as it considers necessary to protect the public interest.

+(5) Notice of the Education Committee's approval granted under Rule 6.14(2) shall be provided to the Vice President as soon as practicable.

+(6) Students who have been approved to be enrolled as Members pursuant to Rule 6.14(2) shall be presented to a judge of the Supreme Court of Newfoundland and Labrador (General Division) to be sworn and enrolled as a solicitor of the Supreme Court of Newfoundland and Labrador at such date and time as may be arranged by the Vice President in consultation with the Chief Justice of the Supreme Court.

+(7) Upon being enrolled as a solicitor of the Supreme Court of Newfoundland and Labrador, the solicitor shall appear before Benchers to be enrolled as a barrister on the rolls of the Law Society.

+(8) Upon being enrolled as a barrister, the person so enrolled shall be a Member and is entitled to all the rights, benefits, and privileges and subject to all the duties, obligations, and responsibilities of a Member.

+(9) The diploma of a barrister-at-law of the Law Society shall be in Required Form and shall be signed by the President of the Law Society.

+(10) Where a person has not been enrolled as a solicitor and a barrister within one year of receiving the approval of the Education Committee, the Education Committee may prescribe such requirements which it determines are necessary to demonstrate the person's fitness to engage in the practice of law before the person is enrolled.

+(Amended Rule 6.14(2), August 13, 2024)

-Reinstatement of Practising Status for Non-practising, Suspended, and Former Members with the Rules, be required by the Education Committee to do one or more of the following:
+Reinstatement of Practising Status for Non-practising, Suspended, and Former Members

-6.15(1) A non-practising Member, suspended Member or former Member shall file an application for the commencement or resumption of practice in Required Form with the Law Society before having their status changed to that of a practising Member and shall, in addition to the conditions outlined in Rules 2.21, 10.02 and the conditions, restrictions and requirements otherwise imposed in accordance
+6.15(1) A non-practising Member, suspended Member or former Member shall file an application for the commencement or resumption of practice in Required Form with the Law Society before having their status changed to that of a practising Member and shall, in addition to the conditions outlined in Rules 2.21, 10.02 and the conditions, restrictions and requirements otherwise imposed in accordance with the Rules, be required by the Education Committee to do one or more of the following: